 This program is designed from the perspective of family systems for persons who would like to work with couples and families as a licensed marriage and family therapist.
 This degree program prepares students for doctoral studies in marriage and family.
-All students admitted to the Master of Arts in Marital and Family Therapy (MAMFT) must complete the assessment process required of all seminary students during their first year of study.
-During the last year of the program, students will write a major integrative project, the Senior MFT Paper, which must be accepted in order to graduate.
+All students admitted to the Master of Arts in Marital and Family Therapy (M.A.M.F.T.) must complete the assessment process required of all seminary students during their first year of study.
+During the last year of the program, students will write a major integrative project, the Senior M.F.T.
+Paper, which must be accepted in order to graduate.
 In addition to maintaining a cumulative GPA of 2.0 or higher (C average), M.A.M.F.T. students are required to hold a cumulative GPA of 3.0 or higher (B average) in their required marital and family courses to graduate with the M.A.M.F.T. degree.
 Full-time students can complete the degree program within three years.
 After successful completion of the practicum entrance process, a 500-hour, 12-month practicum is started and completed during the last program year.

-All students admitted to the MAMFT program are required to complete a minimum of 15 hours of individual psychotherapy provided by a licensed MFT, LCSW or psychologist of their own choosing.
+All students admitted to the M.A.M.F.T. program are required to complete a minimum of 15 hours of individual psychotherapy provided by a licensed M.F.T., LCSW, or psychologist of their own choosing.
 Each student will be fully responsible for financial arrangements with the therapist.

-This program is accredited by the California Board of Behavioral Sciences and nationally through the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy.
+The Marriage and Family Therapy Master's program at Bethel Seminary San Diego is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), 112 S. Alfred Street, Alexandria, VA 22314, 760.828.9808.